klyshko/titanic/README.md

 # titanic
-The Dreadfull classifier of Titanic passengers
+The Dreadful classifier of Titanic passengers